LukBude/storefront-backend/README.md

 1. Clone this repository, navigate into it and open a console.
 2. In the next step, navigate into the docker folder and run the command "docker-compose up". \
    &#8594; This command will create two docker containers, which run a PostgreSQL database each.
-Open the docker-compose.yml for more information about the databases, such as the respective database name and the username and password combination required to connect to it, as well as the ports the docker containers are exposing.
+One of the docker containers runs a database, which holds the data the storefront API works with, and is exposing port 32775.
+The other docker container runs a database for test purposes only and is exposing port 32776.
+Open the docker-compose.yml for more information about the databases, such as the respective database name and the username and password combination required to connect to it.
-   Notice that only one of the databases holds the data, which the storefront API works with.
-The other database exists for test purposes only.
 3. You will now have to create a .env file inside the root folder of the storefront-backend repository.
 This file contains important information about both the database and encryption.
 Make sure to include the following entries inside the .env file: \